 Respiratory Tract Infections:

-Pneumonia, lung abscess, emphysema, sinusitis, pharyngitis tonsillitis, quinsy, otitis media and externa.
+Pneumonia, lung abscess, empyema, sinusitis, pharyngitis tonsillitis, quinsy, otitis media and externa.

-Other infections caused by amoxicillin & flucloxacillin-sensitive organisms such as osteomyelitis, enteritis endocarditis, urinary tract infection, meningitis, septicaemia.
+Other infections caused by amoxicillin & flucloxacillin-sensitive organisms such as osteomyelitis, enteritis, endocarditis, urinary tract infection, meningitis, septicemia.

 Bone and joint infections

 Oral: Adults (including elderly patients): 2 capsules initially and then either 1 or 2 capsules 8-hourly, depending on severity of infection.